If you were referred to this web page by your search engine, find keywords selected

 includes extensive coverage of the ground operations touched on in Fighter Pilot: Operation Red Flag.

-The Air demonstrations will take place above Jones Beach while static displays can be enjoyed near the American Airpower Museum.
+The Air demonstrations will take place above Jones Beach while static displays can be enjoyed not far from the American Airpower Museum.
 You also might be interested in the unrelated

-but just as compelling New York City Fleet Week 2013 CANCELLED activities as a result of across-the-board cuts in federal spending.
+but just as compelling New York City Fleet Week 2020 .

 Desert Jet Turner was written by a native New Yorker regarding his travel from Queens to